 Flooding continues on segments of northern Illinois rivers

-Major flooding is on-going at Russell with Moderate Flooding at Gurnee and Lincolnshire all on the Des Plaines River.
-Moderate Flooding also continues at Algonquin on the Fox River.
+Moderate Flooding continues at Russell, Gurnee and Lincolnshire on the Des Plaines River and Algonquin on the Fox River.
 Minor flooding is on-going at Shirland on the Pecatonica River, Montgomery on the Fox River and Des Plaines on the Des Plaines River.
-Flood Advisories for near-bankfull conditions are continued at River Forest on the Des Plaines River and Dixon on the Rock River.
-River segments under Flood Warnings/Advisories are depicted in green on the headlined map.
+A Flood Advisory for near-bankfull conditions is in effect at River Forest on the Des Plaines River.
+Segments of rivers under Flood Warnings/Advisories are depicted in green on the headlined map.

 Following is the latest Hydrologic River Summary issued by the Chicago National Weather Service: